Ren-Mingyang/example_data_TransGraph/README.md

 auxiliary.DAG.data: The auxiliary DAG and data.
 There are K=8 auxiliary domains with one parameter-informative DAG, two node-level structure-informative DAG (corresponding to two disjoint scale-free subgraphs in the target DAG, respectively), and five non-informative DAG.

 ## example.data.singleDAG.RData
-Some example data for layer-based single non-Gaussian DAG learning The meaning of the parameters is similar to "target.DAG.data" in "example.data.DAG.RData".
+Some example data of a sparse hub DAG for layer-based single non-Gaussian DAG learning.
+The meaning of the parameters is similar to "target.DAG.data" in "example.data.DAG.RData".